Dhruva2/MinimallyDisruptiveCurves.docs/menu2.md

 The maximum predator population over time is a **non differentiable** function of the solution.
 How come this worked?

+1. First note that ReLu units in neural networks are also technically nondifferentiable at a point, but are still used in differentiable machine learning models.
+Same reason!
-*Well, the maximum of a collection of elements (predator measurements over time), is differentiable except at crossing points, where two elements share a maximal value.
+2. OK the details?
+The maximum of a collection of elements (predator measurements over time), is differentiable except at crossing points, where two elements share a maximal value.
 Different values of predator(t) will never have **exactly** the same value, due to numerical error as well as equation dynamics.
 So it works out!
 Indeed, notice the timepoints at which maximal values are attained changes with the model parameters.
 @@